wireframe/wireframe.github.com/_posts/2015-09-01-git-excited.markdown

 date: 2015-09-01T09:21:40-05:00
 ---

+As a developer, one of the **most valuable productivity improvements you can make is optimizing your version control workflow**.
+It is one of the most frequently used pieces of software used through your work day (second only to your IDE), and incremental gains have huge long term pay off.

 I have developed custom git extensions and workflows for a **long** time, and it is amazing to see how much the gitx project has evolved with literally **years** of refinements.
 At it's heart, the gitx project offers a set of